stephsingler/coding-challenge-update/README.md

   * I used LESS to structure and minimize my css.
 ### Comments
   * I used the Local Storage API to persist the data throughout my application
-  * I did not use lodash.js or underscore.js because I felt that ES6 already handled all the methods that I needed.